Clematis montana, or Mountain Clematis, is a vine that is simply beautiful.

 Clematis can’t withstand drought, and neither can it cope with excess water that might make the roots rot away.

-- Regular watering is recommended over the first year after planting.
+- Regular watering is advisable over the first year after planting.

 - Maintain moisture in the soil.